peterprescott/a1-dissertation/md/draft.md

-We are still only in the early days of a digital revolution that has already begun to transform every aspect of human life, and will continue to do so in ways that can hardly be imagined, let alone quantifiably predicted [@MBatty2021].
+We are still only in the early days of a digital revolution that has already begun to transform every aspect of human life, and will continue to do so in ways that can hardly yet be imagined, let alone quantifiably predicted [@MBatty2021].
 Paradoxically, one of the most powerful drivers of this general trend of unpredictable change is the increasing power of sophisticated algorithmic technologies to extract